2023 Australian Open: Prize money

+Exhibition events

+Australian Padel Open

+Padel Australia has also been supported by Tennis Australia which aims to grow its popularity.
+At the 2022 Australian Open Tennis Grand Slam tournament a pop-up padel court was erected for public access and exhibition games, while in 2023 the first "Australian Padel Open" was held alongside the Australian Open tennis near to the tennis centre court at Rod Laver Arena.

 Controversy

 In the wake of the 2022 Russian invasion of Ukraine, organizers from the tournament banned Russian and Belarusian flags from being displayed courtside.
 Nations' flags were initially allowed, but this was reversed after an incident between Russia's Kamilla Rakhimova and Ukraine's Kateryna Baindl.
 During the game, Russian supporters were accused of taunting Baindl, but the group denied that they were being provocative.
 They stated that they were merely supporting Rakhimova.

 The move came after Russian and Belarusian players were banned from playing under their nation's flags.